Justice Department considering GOP calls for Clinton special counsel

 He said the inspector general would consider whether to expand his probe based on the concerns Republican House members raised in their letter.

-NBC News reported last month that Robert Mueller, the special counsel investigating allegations of collusion between Russia and Donald Trump's presidential campaign, has expanded his inquiry to include alleged links between Russian interests and at least one Democrat, Tony Podesta, who was Clinton's campaign chairman.
+NBC News reported last month that Robert Mueller, the special counsel investigating allegations of collusion between Russia and Donald Trump's presidential campaign, has expanded his inquiry to include alleged links between Russian interests and at least one Democrat, Tony Podesta, the brother of Hillary Clinton's campaign chairman.

-Note: CORRECTION (Nov.
-14, 2017, 2:48 a.m.): An earlier version of this article misidentified Tony Podesta.
-He is the brother of John Podesta, who ran Hillary Clinton’s 2016 presidential campaign; Tony Podesta was not Clinton’s campaign chairman.